gabrielproencaalves/mercalculator/README.md

+# ⚠️ ATENÇÃO.
+WARNING ⚠️

+Por razões pessoais, todos os meus repositórios do github, incluindo este, estão em processo de transferência a outra plataforma.
+Por isso, este repositório será excluído no dia 21 de janeiro de 2026, mas sua continuação poderá ser encontrada em **codeberg ponto org barra Gabrielovsky barra mercalculator**.

+For personal reasons, all my github repositories, including this one, are in the process of transferring to another platform.
+Therefore, this repository will be deleted on January 21, 2026, but its continuation can be found in **codeberg dot org slash Gabrielovsky slash mercalculator**.

 # mercalculator

 Proportionality constant calculator, i.e. rule of three.
 Useful for checking cheaper and more viable products on the market, for example.